 • Diversity (ethnic minorities, veterans, women)

-As you can see, the financial resources for woman-owned businesses extend far beyond traditional banks.
+As you can see, the financial resources for women-owned businesses extend far beyond traditional banks.
 Go out and get your piece of the pie!